Is Raat Ki Subah Nahin: Plot

-An advertising executive, Aditya (Nirmal Pandey) has a beautiful wife, Pooja (Tara Deshpande) and a beautiful mistress, Malvika (Smriti Mishra).
+An advertising executive, Aditya has a beautiful wife, Pooja and a beautiful mistress, Malvika.
 This secret affair is the catalyst for much of the plot.
-Adi gets into a scuffle with a bunch of gangsters led by Ramanbhai, (Ashish Vidyarthi).
-To add to the tension, Ramanbhai is under duress because his colleague, Vilas Pandey (Saurabh Shukla) is after his life.
+Adi gets into a scuffle with a bunch of gangsters led by Ramanbhai,.
+To add to the tension, Ramanbhai is under duress because his colleague, Vilas Pandey is after his life.

-A small-scale gang war erupts in the city: A cop Inspector Patankar (Ganesh Yadav) is changing sides faster than a chameleon, a rival gang lord Prafulla Kalia (Virendra Saxena) is offering deals and — in the middle of all this — Aditya finds himself stuck.
+A small-scale gang war erupts in the city: A police Inspector Patankar is changing sides faster than a chameleon, a rival gang lord Prafulla Kalia is offering deals and — in the middle of all this — Aditya finds himself stuck.
 A fast-paced sequence of events happen in the span of one single night.